 1¼ cups nondairy milk

 1 tsp onion powder

 ½ tsp paprika

 ¼ tsp turmeric

 Cook pasta according to directions, immediately drain, rinse with cold water and set aside.
-Whisk all remaining ingredients together in a saucepan over medium heat.
+Whisk all remaining ingredients (plus salt and pepper to taste) together in a saucepan over medium heat.
 Bring to a near boil and turn heat down to low.
 Stirring occassionally, allow the sauce to thicken up.
 Combine with macaroni, stirring to coat.
 Garnish with smoked paprika if desired.